Southampton, England

 St Mary's Stadium is the modern home of Southampton FC, opened in 2001 to replace the beloved but ageing Dell.
 With a capacity of 32,384, this purpose-built all-seater stadium represents the Saints' ambitions and provides an intimate yet atmospheric setting on the south coast of England.
 The stadium's distinctive curved roof design and excellent sightlines have made it a respected venue in English football, hosting international matches and serving as a proper fortress for the home side.

 Located in the St Mary's area of Southampton, just a short walk from the city centre and waterfront, the stadium sits in a regenerated dockland area that reflects Southampton's maritime heritage.
 The venue offers excellent facilities for supporters, with clear views from every seat and a compact design that keeps fans close to the action.
 Whether watching Southampton battle in the Premier League or taking a behind-the-scenes tour, St Mary's provides an authentic English football experience similar to what you'd find at Anfield or Villa Park.
+Sitting alongside other Premier League grounds such as Dean Court and Falmer Stadium.

 Key Features